FelipeCarillo/DocumentSearchAI/README.md

 ## Technologies Used

-The DocumentSearchIA project utilizes a variety of modern technologies to achieve its functionality and performance:
+The DocumentSearchAI project utilizes a variety of modern technologies to achieve its functionality and performance:

 - **Langchain**: For advanced search and language model integration.
 - **AWS (Amazon Web Services)**: To leverage cloud infrastructure for scalability and availability.